-The SIFT moves (described on this guide's first page) are great for initially evaluating online source credibility.
+Strategies like click restraint and SIFT (Four Moves), described on this guide's first page, are great for initially evaluating online source credibility.
 Once you establish that a source is overall credible and useful for your work, you'll often want to read and evaluate the source more closely.

 Web Literacy for Student Fact-Checkers suggests paying close attention to three key aspects of a source: process, expertise, and aim.
 These criteria are based on Wikipedia's guidelines for evaluating source reliability.

-(Remember to use the four SIFT moves before doing this closer evaluation!
+(Remember to use SIFT (Four Moves) before doing this closer evaluation!
 If a source isn't credible, is may not be worth your time.)

 While some sources are primarily informative and others are more opinion-driven, almost all sources reflect a certain perspective (and along with it some degree of bias).
 This perspective influences what information the creator includes or excludes and how they present that information.